scarrillo/Maven-Webapp-Google-Closure/README.md

 The JS compiler ant script is from: http://code.google.com/p/closure-compiler/wiki/BuildingWithAnt

-The CSS compiler ant script is a custom script I wrote and posted here: https://github.com/scarrillo/GSS-Build
+The CSS compiler ant script is a variant of a build script I wrote and posted here: https://github.com/scarrillo/GSS-Build
+  - This variant has a few added options for managing compilation and recompiling via:
+    Sublime Text or command line with mvn antrun:run

 ----
 Closure Compiler jar and GSS examples from: http://code.google.com/p/closure-stylesheets/